balaji1974/nosql/elasticsearch/README.md

     }
   }
 }
-	-> This ia a range query that matchs price between 12 and 17 both incluive, -> if we need to exclued 12 and 17 use gt and lt instead
+	-> This is a range query that matches price between 12 and 17 both inclusive, -> if we need to exclude 12 and 17 use gt and lt instead

 BODY
 {